jayfoss/ASLAN/README.md

 Additionally, traditional structured formats are often strict and even good streaming parsers cannot fully compensate.

-At worst, nothing renders, so often you'll end up having to show the user the last good state.
+At worst, nothing renders, so you'll regularly end up having to show the user the last good state.
 When returning structured data to a UI and only rendering some fields, you can end up having several instances in a stream where the end user sees parts of the underlying data structure e.g. a JSON field that hasn't yet had a closing quote may be incorrectly inferred by a streaming parser to be part of the previous field's content.

 - JSON breaks on quotes & braces.
 Common parsers such as Python's ```json``` module are bad at handling control characters such as new lines.
 If using handlebars, template variables or f-Strings in your prompts, you're in for a bad day.
 Despite prompt engineering tricks, LLMs are still chatty and sometimes output content outside of your JSON which can be handled in the simple case, but not always.
 - LLMs can be a bit unreliable at generating XML, closing tags often get omitted.
 Text interspersed with XML isn't valid.
 Unclosed XML isn't valid: streaming parsers do hack around this as they do for JSON.